basujindal/GeoMagicTouch-3ds-USB/README.md

 This was successfuly tested on Ubuntu 18.04 LTS 64 bits (Both VirtualBox and Bare Metal Installation) with ROS Melodic.
 (It didn't work for me on Ubuntu 20.04).

-# Install OpenHaptics SDK and GeoMagic/3DS Touch hapic device drivers
+# Step-1)  Install OpenHaptics SDK and GeoMagic/3DS Touch hapic device drivers

-The scripts are provided to automate the installation process described in https://support.3dsystems.com/s/article/OpenHaptics-for-Linux-Developer-Edition-v34.
-The original instructions are at: https://s3.amazonaws.com/dl.3dsystems.com/binaries/Sensable/Linux/Installation+Instructions.pdf.

 The 4 scripts provided in the `scripts` folder will perform most of the steps required to download/install OR un-install the files required for the Touch drivers as well as the OpenHaptics SDK.
-The two install scripts should be executed without `sudo` though sudo privileges are required (you might be prompted for a password).
-This is so temporary files are not created with root id/gid.

-The two uninstall scripts need to be executed with `sudo`.
+- Install the OpenHaptics SDK using `source scripts/install-3ds-openhaptics-3.4.sh`
+- Install the Touch Drivers using `source scripts/install-3ds-touch-drivers-2019.sh`

 # Notes

+* The scripts are provided to automate the installation process described in https://support.3dsystems.com/s/article/OpenHaptics-for-Linux-Developer-Edition-v34.
+The original instructions are given [here](https://s3.amazonaws.com/dl.3dsystems.com/binaries/Sensable/Linux/Installation+Instructions.pdf)
 The install is a bit different from the process described in the 3DS instructions:
 * Environment variables are set in `/etc/profile.d` instead of `/etc/environment`

-# Install 3D Systems Geomagic Touch ROS Driver
+# Step-2) Install 3D Systems Geomagic Touch ROS Driver

 1. Retart the PC after running the scripts
-2. Install Dependencies
+2. Install the Dependencies

 ```
 sudo apt-get install --no-install-recommends freeglut3-dev g++ libdrm-dev libexpat1-dev libglw1-mesa libglw1-mesa-dev libmotif-dev libncurses5-dev libraw1394-dev libx11-dev libxdamage-dev libxext-dev libxt-dev libxxf86vm-dev tcsh unzip x11proto-dri2-dev x11proto-gl-dev x11proto-print-dev